 Lariam (Mefloquine) Side Effects

-Coleman Legal LLP has been working to assist individuals affected by the anti-malarial drug Mefloquine (Lariam) in the course of their military careers.
-Coleman Legal LLP has worked closely with soldiers and veterans pursuing cases on their behalf against the Defence Forces-Department of Defence and has many active cases before the courts.
+Coleman Legal LLP has been assisting individuals affected by the anti-malarial drug Mefloquine (Lariam) during their military careers.
+Coleman Legal LLP has worked closely with soldiers and veterans, pursuing cases on their behalf against the Defence Forces Department of Defence and has many active cases before the courts.

 Lariam (Mefloquine) side effects